cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 ## Timing Side Channels

-rsabssa_sign_evaluate is functionally a remote procedure call for applying the RSA private key operation.
+rsabssa_blindSign is functionally a remote procedure call for applying the RSA private key operation.
 As such, side channel resistance is paramount to protect the private key from exposure {{RemoteTiming}}.
 Implementations MUST include side channel attack mitigations, such as RSA blinding, to avoid leaking information about the private key through timing